 In April 2020, the world was gripped by the coronavirus (COVID-19) pandemic, and the situation has only worsened since then.
-ESCAP, more specifcally the Research Academy committee, launched a survey to establish the initial impact of the pandemic on child and adolescent psychiatric services.
+ESCAP, more specifically the Research Academy committee, launched a survey to establish the initial impact of the pandemic on child and adolescent psychiatric services, and recently launched a second to follow-up 1-year on.

 We reached out to our National Member Societies, fellows of the Research Academy and ESCAP board members to obtain the contact details of heads of child and adoelscent psychiatric departments (academic i.e. university) throughout Europe.

-The article has been accepted in the European Child & Adolescent Psychiatry (ECAP) Journal and is now online:
+Both articles are published in the European Child & Adolescent Psychiatry (ECAP) Journal and now online: